Procrastination – The Causes

 - Lethargy caused by poor diet and/or lack of exercise.

-- What would you be able to achieve if you took the action(s) you know you need to take?
+- Now identify the outcomes you could achieve if you took the action(s) you need to take.

 - Knowing your reason for procrastinating is the first step toward overcoming it.
 Next week we will look at some techniques to try.